-Employment Records and Verification Policy - New York and District of Columbia
+Employment Records and Verification Policy - New York, District of Columbia, and California

-This Policy on Employment Records and Verification applies to New York University in New York and Washington, D.C. (collectively, “NYU” or “the University”).
+This Policy on Employment Records and Verification applies to New York University in New York, Washington, D.C., and California (collectively, “NYU” or “the University”).

 The custodians and contents of an employee’s personnel file may vary by employee classification.